SelenKelan/BoxParticleFilter/README.md

 # BoxParticleFilter

 Matlab code for the Box Particle filtering project.
 Implementation of Interval class and simulation applications.
-Control method adapted for gaussian noise on sensors Based on proportional derivative controller based on the robot vision of self.
+Control method adapted for gaussian noise on sensors.
+Based on proportional derivative controller based on the robot vision of self.
 Obstacle avoidance implemented by vector field generated from the map of the playground.

 ## Using it